 Indonesia does not have a central notary system.
-Therefore, the standard due diligence undertaken by a notary may not give you a complete picture of the legal and financial state of the property.
+Standard due diligence by a notary likely won’t give a complete picture of the property’s legal and financial state.

-For this reason, it is essential to confirm the absence of disputes with the courts.
+For these reasons, it is essential to confirm the absence of disputes with the courts.

 #5 Land borders and infrastructure